 Zhen-Gang Zhao, MD (West China Hospital, Sichuan University, Chengdu, China), who co-moderated the session, polled the audience to ask whether anyone currently would consider TAVR for an asymptomatic patient at this time.
 Only one or two hands went up.

 “When you are considering the timing,” said Zhao, “it’s a trade-off between the risk of leaving the stenosis untreated and also the risk of having a prosthetic or mechanical valve long-term.
 So I think you do need some reasons for treating the asymptomatic patients who are not covered by the guideline indications.”

-Also commenting on the study, Tom Cahill, DPhil (Oxford University Hospitals, England), who in the same session presented 10-years’ worth of procedural data from the United Kingdom, said that he will wait for trial results proving that intervening earlier in asymptomatic patients is safe and effective before moving into this group of patients.
+Also commenting on the study, Tom Cahill, MBBS (Oxford University Hospitals, England), who in the same session presented 10-years’ worth of procedural data from the United Kingdom, said that he will wait for trial results proving that intervening earlier in asymptomatic patients is safe and effective before moving into this group of patients.

 “If EARLY TAVR is positive in selected low-risk people, then yes,” Cahill said, stating he’d consider an earlier intervention.
 “The other trial that’s ongoing is EVOLVED, which is looking at whether you can identify people who are higher risk but asymptomatic on the basis of fibrosis on MRI and stratify them into a group to get an earlier intervention.”